 In the United Arab Emirates (UAE), businesses that manufacture, import, store, or distribute excise goods (tobacco products, energy drinks, and carbonated drinks) are required to register for excise tax.
 This includes businesses that operate in the free zones as well as those that operate on the mainland.

-Registration for excise tax is mandatory, and businesses must register with the Federal Tax Authority (FTA) before they can begin to manufacture, import, store, or distribute excise goods.
+SAB Auditing is always available to Registration for excise tax is mandatory, and businesses must register with the Federal Tax Authority (FTA) before they can begin to manufacture, import, store, or distribute excise goods.
 Businesses must also obtain an excise tax registration certificate from the FTA, which must be renewed annually.

 In addition to registering with the FTA, businesses must also comply with other excise tax requirements such as obtaining excise tax labels, submitting excise tax returns, and paying excise tax to the FTA.
 They must also keep records of all transactions involving excise goods and make them available for inspection by the FTA upon request.

 It’s important to note that individuals and entities that are engaged in activities related to excise goods, including but not limited to: